Creative-Motion-Development/wp-plugin-clearfy/readme.txt

 5. Assets manager

 == Changelog ==
+= 2.0.1 (24.03.2022) =
+* Added: Compatibility with Wordpress 5.9

+= 2.0.0 (24.11.2021) =
+* Added: Page caching.
+It creates static HTML files of frontend pages and stores them on the server’s disk.
+This allows the static HTML files to be delivered instead of generating pages on the fly, avoiding resource intensive backend processes from the WordPress core, plugins, and database.
+* Improved: Compatibility with premium plugin

 = 1.9.6 (15.09.2021) =
 * Fixed: Minor bugs.
 * Improved: Compatibility with Wordpress 5.8